Well-known Toronto emergency physician Dr. Paul Hannam has died

 Ukrainian doctors who fled the war to N.L. say they are frustrated with province

-A physician who fled the Russian invasion of Ukraine and arrived in Newfoundland last month says she's not the only doctor from her country frustrated by the lack of help from the provincial government.
+A physician who fled the Russian invasion of Ukraine and arrived in Newfoundland last month says she's frustrated by a lack of communication from the provincial government -- and she's not the only one.

 Calgary